What kind of discounts do you have?

-B’yachad is a co-ed program for 3-6th graders.
+B’yachad is a co-ed program for grades 3 – 6.
 Every session includes a three day, two night camping trip!
 In addition, field trips, swimming, camp wide special events make every day at camp truly KEFF!

 What do you do in an adventure camp program?

-Adventure camps are one week programs in most cases; some are two weeks in length.
+Adventure camps are one week programs.
 They are themed and are focused on a single activity or concept.
 These include sports, fine arts, performing arts, and science.

 One week camps offer a unique experience for our campers to delve into their own interests with professionals in their field.
-Campers come together as one big group in the morning for Mifcad and then head off to their specialty areas where they will engage in their specialty theme in depth through projects, activities, and with the use of their imaginations.
-Campers will also join together as one big camp community during lunch and at the end of the day at Shalom Circle.
-With only a week to dig into their area of expertise, campers will be busy discovering and learning!
+Campers come together as one big group in the morning for Mifcad and then head off to their specialty areas where they engage in their specialty theme in-depth through projects, activities, and with the use of their imaginations.
+Campers also join together as one big camp community during lunch and at the end of the day at Shalom Circle.
+With only a week to dig into their area of expertise, campers are always busy discovering and learning!